 Despite the craziness of 2020, the mortgage market is booming, and digital technology has pushed forward to the benefit of borrowers and lenders alike.
 STRATMOR is also actively managing multiple M&A transactions as buyers and sellers take advantage of the upbeat market numbers.

 In the lead article this month, senior partner Garth Graham (who’s birthday is on Halloween, by the way), outlines what lenders need to know about the current M&A environment in his article, “Timing is Everything: Four Must Know Realities About the Mortgage M&A Market.”
 In his typical story-telling style, Garth outlines the key elements, including how several recent transactions have changed the M&A environment and how much better the numbers are this year for buyers and sellers.
 It’s an insightful article that really puts an exclamation point on 2020 and sets the stage for 2021.

 Also in this report, MortgageSAT director Mike Seminari highlights how originators should pursue their long-term growth goals in his article, “Originator’s Guide to Surviving Market Constriction.”
 Mike states that now is the time for originators to build on their current successes by investing in relationships, developing good habits and enhancing their personal brand.
 He also suggests steps originators can take to achieve these goals.
 This article is definitely worth sharing with the originators at your company.

 Thank you for joining us this month, and lenders, if the timing is right for you, give your STRATMOR partner or principal a call.
 We’d be happy to help you determine your next best move.

-By Garth Graham February 2020
+By Garth Graham October 2020